Chang Fu-mei

-Chang Fu-mei (張富美 (Zhāng Fùměi), born 10 October 1938) is a Taiwanese politician.
+Chang Fu-mei (張富美 (Zhāng Fùměi), born 10 October 1938) is a Taiwanese lawyer, historian, and politician.
 She served as the Minister of the Overseas Chinese Affairs Commission, subsequently Overseas Compatriot Affairs Commission of the Executive Yuan in 2000–2008.

-Early life
+Education

-During her doctoral degree study in the United States, she was engaged in academic research in various prestigious institutions there.
-Her studies immersed her in the Occidental legal system and Roman law, enabling her to fully appreciate the merit of democracy.
+Chang attended law school at National Taiwan University and graduated with a Bachelor of Laws (LL.B.) degree.
+She then completed graduate studies in the United States, earning a Master of Laws (LL.M.) at Northwestern University in 1962 from the Pritzker School of Law.
+In 1970, she earned her Ph.D. in history from Harvard University.
+Her doctoral dissertation was titled, "Private code commentaries in the development of Ch'ing law, 1644-1911".

 Chang moved to the United States after witnessing her close friends being defamed and incarcerated after the Kaohsiung Incident.
 She searched all of the possible avenues in the US government and a slew of academic institutions.

 Early political life

 She took up a role in the National Assembly, became executive director of the Commission for Examining Petitions and Appeal of the Taipei City Government and became the watchdog member of Control Yuan.